SebMay99/modified_stability_scale_estimation/README.md

 - Press RB to set the SLAM ground level.
 - Press A for take off.

-You can manually adjust the drone position prior to running the estimation, but the drone height should be aproximatly of 1 meter for a better `True scale` estimation.
+You can manually adjust the drone position prior to running the estimation, but the drone height should be approximately of 1 meter for a better `True scale` estimation.
 Once the drone is on the desired position and orientation:
 - Press LB to turn on the Autopilot

 A `True scale` value will be computed based only from SLAM, this value is useful as a reference.The drone will slowly begin to oscillate verticaly.
 Due to this movement, it will also begin to drift away in the X and Y axes but the PID should compensate with soft corrections.
 After some seconds, a `Pseudo-scale` value will be printed as a result of the determined `K critical gain` value and `alpha`.
 This value should be close to the previously `True scale` value.